Book an appointment at BlueNetHOSPITALS Los Cabos easily via Whatsapp and save time.

 • Irregular edges: Jagged, blurred, and irregular edges.

-• Color: Multiple colors, uneven color, changes in color; the most dangerous colors are reddish, whitish, and bluish.
+• Color: Multiple colors, uneven color, color changes; the most dangerous colors are reddish, whitish, and bluish.

 • Diameter: when the size of a mole increases to more than 6 millimeters (¼ inch).